assuncaolfi/qlm/README.md

 #> FROM effects
 ```

-Interactions and transformations are not supported and should be
+Formula interactions and transformations are not supported and should be
-previously computed in the query that results in the model data.
+precomputed in the data query.